HOW i STARTED my reptile PASSION

 Abba & Charlie

-I search all the danish internet sites for buy and sell, but there were only one seller having 2 leachies for sale, so we bought them both.
+I searched all the danish internet sites for buy and sell, but there were only one seller having 2 leachies for sale, here in Denmark, so we bought them both.
 The seller was kind of shady, not answering many questions and hurried away after payment an afternoon at a parking lot!!!
-After few days, i discovered that one had mites, and all the work with changing the inviroment, washing and treating the animals was a bit of a lesson.
-In the future, we only by from well known breeders.
+But now i learned how important trust is within this hobby.
 A few days after we decided to get some adult leachianus for breeding our own babies, so we decided to import "new blood" to Denmark, as not many here know about this reptile nore breed them.
-Our first two bonded pairs was purchased from a well known breeder from Brooklyn N.Y. and a few days after, we went back to the same breeder to purchase even two more (juveniles), as he was TOP serviceminded and answered all our start up questions and much more... without any negative attitude at all.
+Our first bonded pair was purchased from a well known breeder from Brooklyn N.Y. and a few days after, we went back to the same breeder to purchase even two more (juveniles), as he was TOP serviceminded and answered all our start up questions and much more... without any negative attitude at all.
 Thumbs UP for all those serious breeders that actually care about who buy their animals... we do TOO!
-You do not buy a leachie, in the local petstore, thats for sure.
+You do not buy a leachie, in the local pet store, thats for sure.
 Its TOO expensive for most people.
-Buying a leachianus is for me compared to woman buying a bag at the local store, or buying a Gucci!
-And who doesnt love high end brands ;)
+Buying a leachianus is for me compared to woman buying a Gucci bag at the local store, or buying an expensive watch etc.!
+Who does'nt love high end brands ;)